Alluxio/alluxio/docs/en/deploy/Install-Alluxio-Cluster-with-HA.md

   on all nodes.

 ## Basic Setup
-### Raft-based Embedded Journal

-The minimal configuration to set up a HA cluster is to give the embedded journal addresses to all nodes inside the cluster.
-On each Alluxio node, create the `conf/alluxio-site.properties` configuration file from the template.
+Alluxio admins can create and edit the properties file `conf/alluxio-site.properties` to configure Alluxio masters or workers.
+If this file does not exist, it can be copied from the template file under `${ALLUXIO_HOME}/conf`:

 ```shell
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties
 ```

+Make sure that this file is distributed to `${ALLUXIO_HOME}/conf` on every Alluxio master and worker before starting the cluster.
+Restarting Alluxio processes is the safest way to ensure any configuration updates are applied.

+### Raft-based Embedded Journal

+The minimal configuration to set up a HA cluster is to give the embedded journal addresses to all nodes inside the cluster.
-Add the following properties to the `conf/alluxio-site.properties` file:
+On each Alluxio node, copy the `conf/alluxio-site.properties` configuration file and add the following properties to the file:

 ```properties
 alluxio.master.hostname=<MASTER_HOSTNAME> # Only needed on master node